rocwg/note-kotlin/docs/12-Annotations-and-reflection.md

     }
 }
 ```

-As discussed in TOP-LEVEL PROPERTIES, properties annotated with const need to be declared at the top level of a file or in an object and must be initialized with values of primitive types or String.
+As discussed in TOP-LEVEL PROPERTIES, properties annotated with `const` need to be declared at the top level of a file or in an `object` and must be initialized with values of primitive types or `String`.
 If you try to use a regular property as an annotation argument, you’ll get the error "Only 'const val' can be used in constant expressions."

 ### 12.1.2 Specifying the exact declaration an annotation refers to: Annotation targets

 In many cases, a single declaration in the Kotlin source code corresponds to multiple Java declarations, and each of them can carry annotations.
 For example, a Kotlin property corresponds to a Java field, a getter, and possibly a setter and its parameter.
 A property declared in the primary constructor has one more corresponding element: the constructor parameter.
 Therefore, it may be necessary to specify which of these elements needs to be annotated.

 You specify the element to be annotated with a use-site target declaration.
-The use-site target is placed between the @ sign and the annotation name and is separated from the name with a colon.
-The word get in 12.2 causes the annotation @JvmName to be applied to the property getter.
+The use-site target is placed between the `@` sign and the annotation name and is separated from the name with a colon.
+The word `get` in 12.2 causes the annotation `@JvmName` to be applied to the property getter.

 ![img_11.png](img/img_11.png)

-If you want to change the way a function or property is accessed from Java, you can use the @JvmName annotation that you already briefly saw in 3.2.3.
-Here, you use it to make the calculate function callable from Java code via performCalculation():
+If you want to change the way a function or property is accessed from Java, you can use the `@JvmName` annotation that you already briefly saw in 3.2.3.
+Here, you use it to make the `calculate` function callable from Java code via `performCalculation()`:

 ```kotlin
 @JvmName("performCalculation")